-You won’t believe this but Shirataki Noodles are actually made from yams!
-Yeah, yams!
-Konjac yams to be exact.
-They have become quite popular recently since they are great for anyone on special gluten-free or vegans diets and they are low in calories and carbs since it is made up of an indigestible dietary fibre which you essentially don’t digest!
+Shirataki Noodles are made from konjac yams and have become quite popular recently since they are great for anyone on gluten-free, vegan, or keto diets.
+They are low in calories and carbs since it is made up of an indigestible dietary fiber that you essentially don’t digest!

-If the package is unopened, they can be stored in room temperature up to their expiry date, but I recommend storing them in the fridge.
+If the package is unopened, it can be stored at room temperature up to its expiry date, but I highly recommend storing them in the fridge.

 Full disclosure: We are a participant in the Amazon Services LLC Associates Program, and as an Amazon Associate, I earn from qualifying purchases.
 I am providing these links as a way for you to see the product so that you have an idea of what to look for when you go grocery shopping.
 Any type of ingredients I recommend are ingredients I use at home and any opinions of them are my own opinions.